Erin Hunt

 Explosive Weapons

 Every year, explosive weapons harm and kill thousands around the globe.
-In 2019, there were at least 29,499 documented civilian deaths from explosive weapons, while in 2018 a total of 32,110 people were reportedly killed or injured by the weapons.
+In 2022, there were at least 20,793 documented civilian casualties from explosive weapons, while in 2021 a total of 11,102 people were reportedly killed or injured by the weapons.

 Taking many forms, such as bombs, grenades, missiles and more, these weapons use explosive force to affect the area surrounding their detonation, killing and injuring individuals indiscriminately with their blast and fragmentation.
 When used in populated areas, these weapons are known to disproportionately affect civilians with both immediate and long-term effects.
 Specifically, civilian deaths and injuries account for approximately 90% of casualties when explosive weapons are used in populated areas, compared to 20% when they are used in other areas.
 Particular concern exists over the higher risk posed to civilians by the use of explosive weapons with “wide-area effects.”
 This concern is due to their increasingly dangerous characteristics such as their inaccuracy, the scale of their blast or their use of multiple warheads.